 Twitter glitches mar Ron DeSantis' debut as presidential candidate

-A conversation between DeSantis and Twitter CEO Elon Musk would be live streamed on Twitter Spaces to mark the event.
+An uninterrupted conversation between DeSantis and Twitter CEO Elon Musk would be live-streamed on Twitter Spaces to mark the event.

-But instead, the live audio event just wouldn't take off.
-After 21 minutes of crashing and echoing and chaos, it abruptly ended.
+But instead, the live audio event was beset with technical malfunctions.
+After some 20 minutes of crashing and echoing and chaos, it abruptly ended.

 Many on Twitter had a one-word description for it: "disaster."